Our team

 National

-The in-country team is led by the National Programme Manager, Dr Idris Garba, and the Deputy National Programme Manager, Dr Rodion Kraus.
+The in-country team is led by the National Programme Manager, Dr Ahmad Abdulwahab, and the Deputy National Programme Manager, Dr Solomon Mengiste.

 National technical advisers